ivovivanov/k8s-intro/StaticPod/README.md

 - kubelet.service (`--pod-manifest-path` option is used)
-- configuration file that is provided as a path in the kubelet.service (with `--config` option). use the `staticPodPath` record in this config file --if an Api Server recognize a Static Pod it creates a mirror of it in the etcd datastore --taic Pods are ignored by the Kube-Scheduler
+- configuration file that is provided as a path in the kubelet.service (with `--config` option). use the `staticPodPath` record in this config file
+---if an Api Server recognize a Static Pod it creates a mirror of it in the etcd datastore
+---taic Pods are ignored by the Kube-Scheduler